mike-zappitello/http_monitor/README.md

 All source code for the app is stored in the `http_monitor` directory in a typical python structure.
 Unit Tests are provided in the `test` directory.
 These tests are able to run on each component, giving the developer (me!) a chance to play with them individually.
-(A particulary fun rabbit hole to get sucked down is creating a mock log item generator using the itertools library).
+(A particularly fun rabbit hole to get sucked down is creating a mock log item generator using the itertools library).

 ### Notes on Process

 Generally, I keep a working branch for any new feature that is being developed.
 This branch is then rebased for clarity in branch `<name>_rebase`.
-However for this project, since I'm the only one touching it,I pushed straight into master.
+However for this project, since I'm the only one touching it, I pushed straight into master.
-As a result, there may be a few lines in a commit that should be in another.
+As a result, there may be a few lines in a commit that should be in a different commit.

 I've added comments wherever they felt necessary.
 For a project with multiple people working on it across time, I would normally fully document each function to make everything annoyingly clear.

-Lastly, with a project like this, its impossible to choose a break off point.
+Lastly, with a project like this, it's impossible to choose a break off point.
 There is always another corner to sand down or a function that could execute just a bit faster.
 I believe I've accomplished the goals set above, so I feel comfortable turning it in.